MCamp859/hello-world/evam-dek-12sep22/README.md

 }'
 ```

 Here two different pipelines are created simultaneously.
-Let, say one is
+Let's say that one pipleline is
-object_detection/person_vehicle_bike and other is
+object_detection/person_vehicle_bike and the other is
 object_classification/vehicle_attributes.
 Both pipelines use different video
 file sources as per their use cases.